Tiger Shark Diving Fuvahmulah

 There have not been any shark attacks in Fuvahmulah.
 We follow a strict list of shark diving safety procedures to ensure a safe dive as possible.

 We only take certified divers to scuba dive with tiger sharks in Fuvahmulah.
-If a non certified diver is interested in doing a tiger shark dive with us, we are able to first do an Open Water course with.
+If a non-certified diver is interested in doing a tiger shark dive with us, we are able to first do an Open Water course with them.
 After successfully completing the course, we will then take the diver for tiger shark dives.